luka1199/geo-heatmap/README.md

 # geo-heatmap

-A script that generates a geo heatmap from your location data provided by google using folium and OpenStreetMap.
+A script that generates an interactive geo heatmap from your location data provided by google using folium and OpenStreetMap.

 ## How to get your location data